 Technician: Sorry Sir.
 We are experiencing longer than normal response times due to the big storm last night.
 How can I help you?

 Customer: Well, my computer simply won't turn on.
 I just see a blank screen.
-Worst of all, I have an important report due at 10:00.
-So I may need you to escalate this issue.
-I believe that sort of thing is covered in SLA.
+Worst of all, I have an important Zoom meeting at 10 am this morning.
+So, I may need you to escalate this issue.
+I believe that sort of thing is covered in our SLA.

 Technician: No problem.
 Let's see if we can diagnose the problem or else find some other workaround like sending over a new machine until we get this one fixed.
 Loaner machines are covered under the warranty periodCustomer: Great.